JonasGessner/JGProgressHUD/README.md

 <p>
 <b>As static library:</b><br>
 Ideally you should use JGProgressHUD as a static library:<br>
-Drag the JGProgressHUD.xcodeproj file into your Xcode project.
-Next add JGProgressHUD as Target Dependency in your project's Build Phases.
+Drag the `JGProgressHUD.xcodeproj` file into your Xcode project.
+Next, add `JGProgressHUD` and `JGProgressHUD Resources` as Target Dependency in your project's "Build Phases".
 Then add libJGProgressHUD.a in "Link Binary With Libraries".
+From the `JGProgressHUD.xcodeproj`'s Products Directory drag the `JGProgressHUD Resources.bundle` into your project's "Copy Bundle Resources".
 Finally, make sure you have set the `-ObjC` flag in Other Linker Flags.<br><br>
 See the <a href="JGProgressHUD%20Tests">JGProgressHUD Tests</a> project for an example implementation of JGProgressHUD as static library.
 <p>
 OR:
 <p>
 <b>Using source files:</b><br>
-Add all files from <a href="JGProgressHUD/JGProgressHUD">JGProgressHUD</a> apart from the `JGProgressHUD-Prefix.pch` file to your project.
+Add all files from <a href="JGProgressHUD/JGProgressHUD">JGProgressHUD</a> to your project.
 <br><br>
 After you have included JGProgressHUD as static library or source files simply import `JGProgressHUD.h`.
 <p>